Shell evacuates foreign staff from Iraq's Basra Gas project - executives

-Shell has evacuated its foreign staff, numbering around 60, from Iraq's Basra Gas Company and flew them out of Iraq on Wednesday, two Basra Gas Company executives told Reuters.
+Shell temporarily evacuated foreign staff, numbering around 60, from Iraq's Basra Gas Company for security reasons and flew them out of the country but production was not disrupted, officials and company executives said on Thursday.

 - READ MORE ON: